The contact page is often one of the least considered parts of a website.

 - A reminder of the types of enquiries you can help with

-This is not about cluttering the page.
-It is about placing reassurance close to the point of action.
+This isn’t about cluttering the page, but about placing reassurance close to the point of action.

 A line as simple as “Send us a message and someone from the team will reply within one working day” can make the page feel more human and more reliable.